-- f.
+- c.
+Elevations.
+Architectural elevations of each side of the proposed structure showing all openings, exterior finishes, original and finish grades, stepped footing outline, and roof pitch. - d.
+Materials and color board.
+A materials and color board for the existing residence and the proposed second dwelling unit. - e.
+Cross sections.
+Building cross sections including structural wall elements, roof, foundation, fireplace and any other sections necessary to illustrate earth-to-wood clearances and floor to ceiling heights. - f.
 Photographs.
 Color photographs of the site and adjacent properties, taken from each property line of the site, to show the project site and adjacent sites.
-Label each photograph and reference to a separate site plan indicating the location and direction of each photograph. - g.
-Deed restrictions.
-Deed restrictions completed as required, signed and ready for recordation, in compliance with Subsection F.

-Applications for accessory dwelling units which do not modify a building's exterior are not required to submit c, d, or f above.

-2. Step two-Issuance.
-The Department shall issue a second act on an accessory dwelling unit Building Ppermit within 120 days of submittal of a complete application if the proposed accessory dwelling unit submittal complies with all applicable standards in this Section.

-3. Connection Fees.

-a.
-Except as provided in subsection (b), a separate new utility connection and payment of a connection fee or capacity charge pursuant to State law and City fee schedule will be required for any new accessory dwelling unit.

-b.
-No new or separate utility connection will be required for accessory dwelling units that are internal conversions of existing space within a single family residence or an accessory structure.
-Connection fees and capacity charges will be assessed pursuant to State law and City fee schedule.
+Label each photograph and reference to a separate site plan indicating the location and direction of each photograph. - Applications for accessory dwelling units which do not modify a building's exterior are not required to submit c, d, or f above. - 2.
+Step two-Decision.
+The Department shall act on an application for an accessory dwelling unit permit within 120 days of submittal of a complete application.
+The accessory dwelling unit permit shall be issued only if the proposed accessory dwelling unit complies with all applicable standards in this Section. - 3.
+Utility Connection Fees. - a.
+Except as provided in subsection (b), a separate new utility connection and payment of a connection fee or capacity charge pursuant to State law and City fee schedule will be required for any new accessory dwelling unit. - b.
+No new or separate utility connection or related connection fee or capacity charge will be required for accessory dwelling units that are internal conversions of existing space within a single family residence or an accessory structure. - E. Development standards.
+An accessory dwelling unit permit shall be issued only if the unit complies with the following development standards: - 1.
+Setbacks. - a.
+Residential district.
+An accessory dwelling unit shall comply with the setback requirements of the applicable residential zoning district for the primary dwelling, except as follows: - (1) A new detached single-story accessory dwelling unit in a single-family residential zone shall comply with accessory structure setbacks as described in Table 2-4. - (2) A new detached two-story accessory dwelling unit shall comply with setbacks for primary structure setbacks as described in Table 2-4. - (3) A new detached two-story accessory dwelling unit located in a residential small lot subdivision shall comply with the setback requirements of Section 20-42.140.